 Biography of the Rev. Scotty McLennan

 The Reverend William L. McLennan, Jr. -- better known as "Scotty McLennan" -- was born on November 21, 1948.
 He is an ordained minister, lawyer, and author.
-Since January 1, 2001, McLennan has been the Dean for Religious Life at Stanford University in California, where he oversees religious affairs on campus, is the minister of the Stanford Memorial Church and teaches undergraduate and Graduate School of Business courses.
+From January 1, 2001 until August 2014, McLennan served as the Dean for Religious Life at Stanford University, where he oversaw campus-wide religious affairs, supervised over 30 university student groups that constituted the Stanford Associated Religions, and was the minister of Stanford Memorial Church.
+He currently teaches courses in Political Economy at the Stanford Graduate School of Business.

 McLennan is the author of "Jesus Was a Liberal: Reclaiming Christianity for All" (2009), "Finding Your Religion: When the Faith You Grew Up With Has Lost Its Meaning" (1999), and co-author, with Laura Nash of "Church on Sunday, Work on Monday: The Challenge of Fusing Christian Values with Business Life" (2001).

 Originally from Lake Forest, Illinois, McLennan attended the Hotchkiss School in Connecticut.
 He received his B.A. degree (Magna Cum Laude & Phi Beta Kappa) from Yale University in 1970 as "Scholar of the House," an honorary program for about a dozen Yale seniors.
 His final thesis was a monograph entitled "Computers and Infinity."